microsoft/print-oem-samples/PSASamples/WinAppSdk/C++/README.md

 <details>

-- This sample requires the Windows App SDK and is designed for Windows 10, version 2004 (build 19041) and later.
+- This sample requires the Windows App SDK and is designed for Windows 11 24H2 (build 26010) and later.
 - The solution uses C++/WinRT projections for Windows Runtime APIs.
 - IDL files define Windows Runtime classes, and the XAML compiler generates implementation headers.
 - Background tasks run out-of-process to support multi-instance scenarios.